shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-Here we have 2 struct one of them is same we had in our program `StreamData` and `Stream`
+Here we have 2 structs one of them is the same we had in our program `StreamData` and `Stream`
-- `StreamData`: This is the same we had in our program we will be using it when we want to get the data from pda account.
+- `StreamData`: This is the same we had in our program we will be using it when we want to get the data from the PDA account.
 - `Stream`: This is the struct we would like to store in our database.
 We will have `pda_account` PubKey as ID.
-We have changed Pubkey types to `String` for `sender` and `receiver` as we can use `.tostring` function on pubkey and it would be easy to store that in our database compared to array of i32.
-We have also drived `Queryable` and `Insertable` from diesel so we can generate find, insert, update and other SQl queries with the help of diesel.
-We have also drived `Serialize` from `serde` crate to convert this to json format.
+We have changed Pubkey types to `String` for `sender` and `receiver` as we can use the `.tostring` function on pubkey and it would be easy to store that in our database compared to an array of i32.
+We have also drived `Queryable` and `Insertable` from diesel so we can generate find, insert, update, and other SQL queries with the help of diesel.
+We have also drived `Serialize` from the `serde` crate to convert this to JSON format.

-Now we will need some more function in on `Stream` so at the end of the file add:
+Now we will need some more functions in on `Stream` so at the end of the file add:

 ```rs
 impl Stream {